-Looking for things to do in Brussels, Belgium that won’t break the bank?
+Looking for the best free things to do in Brussels, Belgium that won’t break the bank?
 We list our top 10 free things to do in Brussels from free museums in Brussels to the best free walking tour Brussels has to offer.

 With Europe in the middle of an economic crisis, many of us have had to cut back our entertainment budgets.
-While we all know it doesn’t cost anything to stroll through Grand Place or hang out with Mannekin Pis, it can be difficult to come up with activities, in the capital, that don’t cost an arm and a leg.
-But that doesn’t mean you have to sit at home.
+While we all know it doesn’t cost anything to stroll through the stunning UNESCO-listed Grand Place or hang out with Mannekin Pis, after the first hour, many of us are left wondering what to do in Brussels for free.
+Wonder no more!

-There are plenty of free things to do in Brussels, and we’ve listed 10 of our favourites below to get you started.
+There are plenty of things to do in Brussels for free, and we’ve listed 10 of our favourites below to get you started.

-1. Take to the streets with a walking tour
+1. Take to the Streets with a free Walking Tour of Brussels

 2. Go Green in a Park